On this page:

 10. National Insurance & Income Tax

 Information can be found at the government’s information website at www.direct.gov.uk (type ‘National Insurance number’ into the search box).
 You need to apply for this number, if you are employed or looking for work.
-Telephone the Jobcentre Plus National Insurance allocation service helpline on 0845 600 0643 and arrange for an evidence of identity interview (for which you need to bring some identification, such as passport, and other evidence as requested).
-It can take up to 4 weeks to get this number, but it is possible to start your work before then.
+You can find out more about getting a national insurance number here.